 On October 7, 1891, The College of Idaho held its first class for two students inside a Presbyterian church.
 Since that historic day, the College has grown to 1,000 students while continuing to build upon the mantra of founding President William Judson Boone: “Let them come, let them all come, and we will see what they can do.”

 Boone presided over the school as its president for 45 years before his death in 1936 and his impact and legacy are still prominent on the campus today.
-The C of I is known for its outstanding academic programs, winning athletics tradition and history of producing successful graduates, including eight Rhodes Scholars, a Pulitzer Prize-winning historian, an Academy Award-winning composer, three governors, four NFL players, two Major League Baseball players, and countless business leaders and innovators.
+The College of Idaho is known for its outstanding academic programs, winning athletics tradition and history of producing successful graduates, including eight Rhodes Scholars, a Pulitzer Prize-winning historian, an Academy Award-winning composer, three governors, four NFL players, two Major League Baseball players, and countless business leaders and innovators.

 The College has also awarded 252 honorary degrees as of May 2021, including J.A. & Kathryn Albertson, Velma Morrison, Cecil Andrus, Phil Batt, J.R.
 Simplot, Lord Halifax and Alan Dershowitz.
 The entire list, year-by-year, is available by clicking here.